 A leaflet designed for patients which gives instruction on how to collect a urine sample for cytology can be accessed here.

-Instructions for clinicians and nursing staff on how to prepare urine specimens for sending to the laboratory can be accessed here.
+Instructions for clinicians and nursing staff on how to prepare urine specimens for sending can be accessed here.

 Cell Pathology Secretaries: 01271 349197